susannebink/myCardsApp/PROCESS.md

 Google maps user can see location of nearest store in a range of 2000m.

 ### Day 13
 User can now see location of nearest store in a range that can vary from 0 to 10000m.
+I decided that I wouldn't implement that a card opens automatically when the user is in a store for which you have a card.

 ### Day 14
 Worked on layout today.
 Custom buttons, better UI, etc.

 ### Day 15
-Worked on better code, smaller function, better variable names, no magic numbers, etc.
+Worked on better code, smaller functions, better variable names, no magic numbers, etc.

 ### Day 16
+Started with commenting functions.

 ### Day 17
+Finished comments.
+Let someone try to break my app and read my comments.
+Added alert and progress dialogs.